 Although Guatemala has the largest economy in Central America, social and economic inequality is high—53% of the population lives in poverty, and 13% in extreme poverty.
-The indigenous population is especially affected, with limited access to health, education, and economic opportunities.
-For instance, 49.8% of children under the age of five suffer from chronic malnutrition, 80% are indigenous.
+The indigenous population is especially affected, resulting in limited access to health, education and economic opportunities.
+Overall chronic malnutrition for children under the age of 5 is 49.8%—and 69.5% in indigenous areas.
 Education numbers are also bleak.
 Average years of schooling are 2.83 years for adults living in extreme poverty in urban areas, and 1.59 years for those living in rural areas.

 Latest Stories From Guatemala